 The Roles feature allows you to assign a job role to a user that outlines a required set of skills for that role.
 The user then needs to seek out training to meet those skill requirements.
 This means that reporting begins as soon as the role is assigned and can measure training that occurs inside or outside your Tribal Habits portal.

-THIS FEATURE REQUIRES AN ACTIVE 50 PLAN OR LARGER
+THIS FEATURE REQUIRES A BUSINESS 50 PLAN OR LARGER

-Please note that the Roles feature is only available on Active 50 or larger plans.
-This feature is not available on smaller plans (such as Starter) or legacy plans (older monthly plans).
+Please note that the Roles feature is only available on Business 50 or larger plans.
+This feature is not available on smaller plans (such as Lite) or legacy plans (older monthly plans).
 Please contact our team at [email protected] if you would like access to this feature but it is not activated in your portal.

 Expand the headings below for more information.